Pusty/writeups/ASISCTFQuals2019/README.md

 The challenge uses a random value seeded with the current system time to determine the encryption values which are then xored with the data meant to be encrypted.
-As the generation of the encryption keys is independent of the file input and also limited to 65535 different sets, making a table out of all of them and trying to filter which can decrypted to printable characters is possible.
+As the generation of the encryption keys is independent of the file input and also limited to 65535 different sets, making a table out of all of them and trying to filter which can be decrypted to printable characters was my approach.

 This gdb script does that by modifying the random value to a fixed value, letting the binary calculate the values and then saving them to a file:
 ```python